 Similar product research

 Check out in the markets in your local region or online if your product is already available in some form or not.
 If it is not then you shall be one of the first movers of the product or service.
-In case if your product is available in some form or exactly as the form you wanted to be then it is also good news since there is already a market for it.
+In case your product is available in some form or exactly in the form you wanted it to be then it is also good news since there is already a market for it.

 When file sharing and storage services started to come up Dropbox was not the first one to start.
 There were already a couple of services that were offering file storage and file-sharing services.
-But dropbox was started with the aim to solve the problems of file sharing and storage that the founders of dropbox had.
+But Dropbox was started with the aim to solve the problems of file sharing and storage that the founders of Dropbox had.
 The problems they faced were actually the problems faced by many others and hence dropbox progressed since it solved the problem that many people had.

 Build an MVP